coinevo/documents/en/How-to-Use-Bootstrap/README.md

 ## How to use bootstrap.dat

-1. Download `bootstrap.dat` file from `https://s.qtum.site/bootstrap.dat`.
+1. Download `bootstrap.dat` file from `https://s.coinevo.tech/bootstrap.dat`.
-2. Move `bootstrap.dat` into qtum data directory, the default datadir paths are different paths for different OS:
+2. Move `bootstrap.dat` into evo data directory, the default datadir paths are different paths for different OS:
-   * Linux: `~/.qtum`
+   * Linux: `~/.evo`
-   * OSX: `~/Library/Application Support/Qtum`
+   * OSX: `~/Library/Application Support/Evo`
-   * Windows: `%APPDATA%\Qtum` (Please paste this path to your windows explorer, the path will be resolved automatically)
+   * Windows: `%APPDATA%\Evo` (Please paste this path to your windows explorer, the path will be resolved automatically)
 3. Restart wallet and wait for reindexing.